An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Summary and conclusions

-In a further step, the above model has been generalized first to arbitrary aspect ratios and then from incompressible to mildly compressible (subsonic) flow.
-The resulting spatial variations in density, which exhibit the expected pile-up ahead of the stagnation point and a return to the undisturbed density at large lateral distances, are consistent with conservation of mass and approximately consistent with conservation of linear momentum along streamlines.
-Even for this compressible extension, an exact solution of the associated magnetic field frozen into the flow could be found at the expense of more involved, albeit still explicitly defined and fully analytical expressions.
-Already in the simpler, incompressible case, this property is unique among known analytical solutions for magnetized flow around solid obstacles, and therefore makes the present model a valuable tool not only in the magnetospheric context, but also for qualitative investigations of similar geometries such as the sphere/ellipsoid or the heliopause.
+In a further step, we generalized the above model first from circular to elliptic paraboloids and then from incompressible to mildly compressible (subsonic) flow.
+The resulting spatial variations in density, which exhibit the expected pileup ahead of the stagnation point and a return to the undisturbed density at large lateral distances, are consistent with conservation of mass and approximately consistent with conservation of linear momentum along streamlines.
+Even for this extension to compressibility, we found an exact solution of the associated magnetic field frozen into the flow at the expense of more involved, albeit still fully analytical expressions without recourse to special functions or unevaluated integrals.
+Already in the simpler incompressible case, this property is unique among known analytical solutions for magnetized flow around solid obstacles, and therefore makes the present model a valuable tool not only in the magnetospheric context, but also for qualitative investigations of similar geometries such as the sphere/ellipsoid or the heliopause. \\